Flight Terms & Conditions

 - The Conditions may include, but are not restricted to:

-- Rights of the carrier and limits on the carrier’s liability for delay or failure to perform a service, including schedule changes, substitution of alternative carriers or aircraft and re-routing, and, when required by applicable law, the obligation of the carrier to notify passengers of the identity of the operating carrier or substituted aircraft
+• Rules about reconfirmations or reservations; check in times; the use; duration and validity of air transportation services; and the carrier’s right to refuse carriage • Rights of the carrier and limits on the carrier’s liability for delay or failure to perform a service, including schedule changes, substitution of alternative carriers or aircraft and re-routing, and, when required by applicable law, the obligation of the carrier to notify passengers of the identity of the operating carrier or

 - You can obtain more information about your contract of carriage, and find out how to request a copy, at places where transportation on the carrier is sold.
 Many carriers also have this information on their websites.
 When required by applicable law, you have the right to inspect the full text of your contract of carriage at the carrier’s airport and sales offices, and upon request, to receive a copy by mail or other delivery service from each carrier free of charge